authpass/biometric_storage/README.md

 [![Pub](https://img.shields.io/pub/v/biometric_storage?color=green)](https://pub.dev/packages/biometric_storage/versions/0.1.0)

-Encrypted file store secured by biometric lock for Android, iOS and MacOS.
+Encrypted file store, **optionally** secured by biometric lock for Android, iOS and MacOS.

 Meant as a way to store small data in a hardware encrypted fashion.
 E.g. to store passwords, secret keys, etc. but not massive amounts of data.

 On android uses androidx uses KeyStore and on iOS LocalAuthentication with KeyChain.

 Check out [AuthPass Password Manager](https://authpass.app/) for a app which makes heavy use of this plugin.

 ## Getting Started